- Download our Moving to Ireland Guide (PDF)

 Working Holiday Authorisations

-Visitors from a number of countries, including Canada, Australia, Japan and the USA, may apply for a Working Holiday Authorisation.
+Visitors from a number of countries may apply for a Working Holiday Authorisation (WHA).
 The WHA can only be used for casual work, and cannot be converted to an employment permit.
-Applicants must have proof of sufficient funds to support themselves for at least the first part of their stay or in the case of not finding work.
+Applicants must have proof of sufficient funds for the duration of their stay.

 *Requirements for employment and work permits are subject to change at short notice and expats are advised to consult with their respective embassy or consulate for the latest details.